 UNIVERSITY OF WISCONSIN River Falls

-The records are arranged by county, each of which is accompanied by indexes.
-These indexes usually point to the petitions (second papers).
-Working backward is the most efficient method because if an individual is found in the index, their petition should indicate where and when they filed their declaration (first papers).
+The records are arranged by county, each of which is accompanied by indexes that usually point to the petitions.
+Working backwards is often the most efficient method because if an individual is found in the index to the petitions, their petition should indicate where and when they filed their declaration.
 Sometimes the declaration is even attached to their petition.
-If the individual is not listed in an index, then consult an index to the declarations or the individual declaration books themselves.
-This is an important step because people would often file the first papers then not complete the process.
+If the individual is not listed in an index, then consult an index to the declarations if available or the individual declaration books themselves.
+Keep in mind that even if you don't find your person in the petitions, they may be located in the declarations.
+People would often file their declaration but then not complete the process by filing the petition.
 The declaration was all that was required to be a voting citizen in Wisconsin until 1908.

-As a general rule, women and children were considered the property of the man that they came to the country with and did not file papers on their own until the 1920s.
-They were automatically naturalized with the men.
-Sometimes young males would file their own papers when they reached adulthood.
+As a general rule, women and children did not file papers on their own until the 1920s.
+They were automatically naturalized with their men.
+Sometimes young men would file their own papers when they reached adulthood.